-Occupational therapy department gets patients back to everyday life
+Occupational therapy department gets patients back

 In honor of Occupational Therapist Month, we’re celebrating our community’s occupational therapists Celice Stancil, left, and Tyler Stoddard.[/caption]